-Suspension is a temporary removal of a student from all of the classes that a student would normally attend at a school for a set period of time.
+Suspension is the temporary withdrawal of a student's right to attend school and/or school activities for a specified period of time.
 Suspension would be applied bearing in mind the individual circumstances of the student.

 Suspension would only be applied in the event that a student's behaviour is assessed as being a threat of substantial harm to them or others and the school required a short period of time to put significant strategies in place prior to it being safe for the student to return.